DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture12.md

 This is of course what technical analysts have always done, though likely not with the same statistical rigor.

-> - Predicted the expected return, based their effiecnts in previous figure
+> - Predicted the expected return, based their efficients in previous figure
+> - predicted expected return based on regressions

 ### Momentum and Value
 Clifford Asness studied the effects of simultaneous value and momentum screening on U.S. stocks.
 - Stocks sorted into value and momentum quintiles resulted in 25 intersection portfolios.
 - High momentum-high value portfolio averaged returns of 1.62%/month.
 - Simultaneous use of value and momentum is not maximally effective because:
 - Value best suits low-momentum stocks.
 - Momentum most effective for low-value stocks.
 - Low-value stocks showed a momentum differential of 1.47%.

 > - momentum improves performance, and value improves performance